The Platform (radio station)

 The Platform is a New Zealand online content platform, founded by former MagicTalk broadcaster Sean Plunket in September 2021.
 The station is fully owned and operated by Plunket.
-Notable hosts include Plunket, Otago Regional Council member Michael Laws, sports broadcaster Martin Devlin and Leah Panapa.
-In September 2024, The Platform entered into a new partnership with Radio Aotearoa to broadcast on its morning weekday frequencies.
+Notable hosts include Plunket, Otago Regional Council member Michael Laws and Leah Panapa.

-Content and hosts
+Editorial standpoint

 The Platform describes itself as an 'independent media site' giving listeners 'unbiased coverage commentary and opinion and the chance to have your say on the issues that affect you.'
 The station claims to be independent of government funding and political interference.
 The Platform promotes itself as an alternative to 'taxpayer-funded media' and so-called 'woke culture warriors' whom it accuses of seeking to 'stifle debate and suffocate democracy.'
 It is listed on the New Zealand Companies Office's website as a recorded media and publishing company based in the Wellington suburb of Te Aro.

 The station has been described as aimed to an "agitated audience on topics they feel journalists have ignored, like Three Waters and co-governance", promoting the idea that mainstream media has been "poisoned" by the New Zealand Government's Public Interest Journalism Fund.
+Stuff journalist Charlie Mitchell, Auckland University of Technology (AUT) head of journalism Greg Treadwell and AUT researcher Danielle Selman Julian have described The Platform—along with Reality Check Radio and the Centrist—as part of a wave of "anti-establishment media" that emerged in New Zealand during the post-COVID-19 period as a "backlash" against traditional media coverage of cultural and political issues.